Renée Cheng, Professor and Associate Dean of Research

 Grants & Contracts

-2004-5 Principal Investigator: $17,000 Grant sponsored by the Steel Tube Institute for case study educational material.
+2004-2005 Principal Investigator: $17,000 Grant sponsored by the Steel Tube Institute for case study educational materials.

 2000 Co-Principal Investigator: $24,897 Grant sponsored by University of Arizona, Center for Computing & Information Technology for "Web-based Teaching for Visual Learning" (part 2).
 Development of teaching modules for web-based teaching of construction case studies.

-1998 Principal Investigator: $45,000 Grant sponsored by the United States General Services Administration for "A Real-Time Case Study: Documentation of the Phoenix Federal Courthouse."
+1998 Principal Investigator: $45,000 Grant sponsored by the GSA for "A Real-Time Case Study: Documentation of the Phoenix Federal Courthouse".

 2011 "IPD Case Studies".
 Web-publication, Center for Integrated Practice, AIA.